Destruction of cultural heritage during the Gaza war

 A mosque in Gaza destroyed in an Israeli airstrike, 20 February 2025.
 As of January 2025, Israel had destroyed 815 mosques and 19 cemeteries over the course of the Gaza war.

-During its invasion of the Gaza Strip between 2023 and 2025, the military of the state of Israel has destroyed or damaged hundreds of culturally or historically significant buildings, libraries, museums, and other repositories of knowledge in Gaza, alongside the destruction of intangible cultural heritage.
+During the Gaza war beginning in 2023, the Israel Defense Forces (IDF) has destroyed or damaged hundreds of culturally or historically significant buildings, libraries, museums, and other repositories of knowledge in Gaza, alongside the destruction of intangible cultural heritage.
 Nearly 80% of the buildings in Gaza have been damaged or destroyed and 1.9 million people have been displaced.

 There are hundreds of cultural heritage sites in Gaza, including more than 300 architectural heritage sites.
 In addition to the damaged and destroyed heritage sites, by February 2024 a total of 44 people involved with arts and culture had been killed.
 Cultural heritage embodies a people's collective identity.
 Destroyed sites have included archives, museums, mosques, churches, and cemeteries.
 Israel's destruction of cultural heritage in Gaza has been conducted in a systematic way.

-During the war, much of the Old City of Gaza was severely damaged or destroyed by Israeli airstrikes, including the Great Omari Mosque and the Church of Saint Porphyrius – the oldest mosque and oldest church in Gaza, respectively – as well as other historical sites such as the Ibn Uthman Mosque, the Pasha Palace, the As-Saqqa Palace, the Al-Qissariya Market, and the Hamam al-Sammara.
+During the war, much of the Old City of Gaza was severely damaged or destroyed by Israeli airstrikes, including the Great Omari Mosque and a compound of the Church of Saint Porphyrius – the oldest mosque and oldest church in Gaza, respectively – as well as other historical sites such as the Ibn Uthman Mosque, the Pasha Palace, the As-Saqqa Palace, the Al-Qissariya Market, and the Hamam al-Sammara.
 The ancient port of Anthedon was completely destroyed.
 Museums including the Al Qarara Cultural Museum, the Akkad Museum, and the Rafah Museum were looted, damaged, or destroyed.

 In response to the threat to heritage sites, UNESCO called for the protection of heritage sites during the war.
 In July 2024, it added 'The Monastery of Saint Hilarion/Tell Umm Amer' to the list of World Heritage Sites and its list of sites in danger.
 The destruction of cultural heritage sites has been characterised by some as cultural genocide, and South Africa included the destruction of cultural heritage in Gaza as evidence of genocide in its case against Israel at the International Court of Justice.